mrichar1/esp32-gps/README.md

 NTRIP_MOUNT = "WXYZ"
 ```

-NOTE: If you are using a public Caster you may need to pre-register your Base station to be allowed to send data to it.
+**NOTE** If you are using a public Caster you may need to pre-register your Base station to be allowed to send data to it.

 ### Caster